YUNYISHENG/Episode/pages/words-expression.md

 ---
 1. Words
 -
+- cascade: a small waterfall, typically one of several that fall in stages down a steep rocky slope
 - gig: a job, especially one that is temporary or that has an uncertain future
 - sanguine: optimistic or positive, especially in an apparently bad or difficult situation
 - tendrils: a slender threadlike appendage of a climbing plant, often growing in a spiral form, that stretches out and twines around any suitable support.